charlieweeks/CSC270-Work/README.md

 ## Character Validation

-This text includes some phrases, quotes, and names in their original French and Greek.
+This text includes some phrases, quotes, and names in French and Greek.
 The following is a complete inventory of the characters present in this text:

 | Char | Unicode Hex |